 Washington, Dec.
-14 .- Cotton consumed in November exclusive of linters amounted to 584,082 running bales, against 514,743 in November of last year, the Census Bureau today announced.
+14 .- Cotton con umed in November exclusive of lint ers amounted to 584,082 running bales, against 514,743 in November of last year, the Census Bureau today announced.

-an industrial building containing

-laundry, domestic science department, sewing room, glove and knitting machines, overall and dressmaking department, etc., to cost \$15,000; changes in the present laundry build- day. ing, \$6,000; farm and other equipment, \$6,000; a cottage for employes, \$1,000, and other improvements, the whole totalling more than \$100,000.
-Seventy-five thousand dollars is asked for maintenance next year, and ments have each been gratifyingly \$108,000 for maintenance and \$5,000 successful.
-"The progress made by for a power plant for 1918, a total of \$293,000 for the two years.
-The imof asked would about douidays and Won't Beg LONDON MORE RATIONAL
+an industrial building containing laundry, domestic science department, sewing room, glove and knitting mashines, overall and dressmaking department, etc., to cost \$15,000; changes in the present laundry building, \$6,000; farm and other equipment, \$6,000; a cottage for employes, \$1,000, and other improvements, the whole totalling more than \$100,000 Seventy-five thousand dollars is asked for maintenance next year, and \$108,000 for maintenance and \$5,000 for a power plant for 1918, a total of \$293,000 for the two years.
+The improvements asked would about double the capacity of the institution. erated by Supt.
+McNairy include a Applications on file which it has not dormitory to accommodate 200 boys, been possible to relieve number sev- as "Holy Rollers," and it is the which with repairs and additions to eral times as many as the children that he worked himself into a frency

-Border Summer Is Bad, Internal and International Troubles Cause Kaiser to Seek Peace
+Troubles Cause Kaiser to Seek Peace